crcn/tandem-old/packages/tandem-app/README.md

   - [ ] ability to delete declaration props and shift tabbing

 - [ ] Bugs
+  - [ ] fix "file not found" exceptions for link elements
   - [ ] border radiuses not showing up for dropdown
   - [ ] dropdown menu not showing up properly in workspace
   - [ ] `td-dropdown-button` options not being inferred